$124.62 - $450.29

-The purpose of a brake booster is provide power assistance to the braking system, meaning you do not have to put a lot of force on the brakes for them to actually engage.
-The brake booster is located between the brake pedal and master cylinder, and uses a vacuum to overcome the fluid pressure in the braking system.
+The purpose of a brake booster is to provide power assistance to the braking system, meaning you do not have to put a lot of force on the brakes for them to actually engage.
+The brake booster is located between the brake pedal and master cylinder and uses a vacuum to overcome the fluid pressure in the brake system.
 If your brakes are not working properly, the vehicle should not be driven.
-The brake booster is an essential part of the braking system, so keep an eye out for the following symptoms so you can have them repaired right away:
+The brake booster is an essential part of the braking system, so keep an eye out for the following 3 symptoms so you can have them repaired right away:

-The primary indicator that the brake booster is going bad or failing is a brake pedal that is extremely difficult to push.
-This may be a gradual issue or go get harder all of a sudden.
-In addition, the brake pedal will be much higher than normal.
+The primary indicator of a bad brake booster is an extremely difficult-to-push brake pedal.
+This issue may occur gradually or appear all at once.
+In addition, the brake pedal will not return to its original position after being pressed.
 As soon as you notice your brake pedal is hard to engage, contact a professional mechanic to have your brake booster replaced.
-It is critical that brake booster faults are repaired quickly as the car is not safe to drive with a failed brake booster.
+It is critical that brake booster faults are repaired quickly — the car is not safe to drive with a failed brake booster.

 Along with a hard brake pedal, you may notice it takes the vehicle longer to actually stop.
 This is because you are not getting the actual power boost needed to properly stop the vehicle.
 A longer stopping distance can be hazardous in all types of weather because it can make your car unpredictable.
-This issue should be looked at as soon as you notice it by a mechanic.
+This issue should be looked at by a mechanic as soon as you notice it.

 When the brake booster is failing it can draw excess vacuum from the engine.
 This occurs when the diaphragm inside the brake booster fails and allows air to bypass the seal.
 The brakes are then pressed, the engine feels like it will stall, and the idle can drop.
 In addition to the decreased brake performance, a stalling engine can cause serious issues.

 If you notice the brake pedal is difficult to push, higher than normal, and your vehicle takes longer to stop, have a mechanic inspect it to be safe on the road.
-If needed, the mechanics will replace your brake booster in a timely manner so you can safely drive your vehicle again.
-YourMechanic makes getting repairs to your power brake booster easy by coming to your home or office to diagnose or fix issues.
-Technicians are also available for any questions that may arise.
+If needed, the mechanic will replace your brake booster in a timely manner so you can safely drive your vehicle again.